sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-build-client/cp-mobile-dev-kit-build-client.md

     <!-- border -->![MDK](img-1.1.png)

-2. At the root of the extracted MDK SDK folder, if using Intel chip Mac machine, double click on the file`MDK Dependencies Installer-x64` to start the installer or if using M1 chip Mac machine, double click on the file `MDK Dependencies Installer-arm64` to start the installer.
+2. If you are running an Intel Mac, use the `MDK Dependencies Installer-x86`.
+If you are running a Mac with an M1,M2, or M3 chip, use the `MDK Dependencies Installer-arm64`.
+Both installers are available at the root of the extracted MDK SDK folder to start the installation.

     <!-- border -->![MDK](img-1.2.png)